erselazain/erselazain/README.md

 ## Work Experience:
 #### 1. [Aipel Computer](https://swalayankomputer.com) | Multimedia and Marketplace Admin | Surabaya August '2020 - February '2021
-   - Experienced with social media and communications platforms.
+   - Experienced with social media and communication platforms.
    - Provided efficient and courteous service to customers at all times.
    - Committed to delivering excellent customer service while working in a fast-paced environment.
    - Responded quickly to meet customer needs and resolve problems.